binary-person/womginx/README.md

 What doesn't work:
 1. react sites
 2. sites that depend on window.location and are minified
-3. YouTube UI (however, you can watch a video like https://proxysite.com/main/https://www.youtube.com/watch?v=vidid and it will work)
+3. YouTube UI (Me and V14Riderz are working on that)

 ## Prerequisites